-IT IS FURTHER PROCLAIMED AND ORDERED that this proclamation of local health emergency shall be reviewed by the Board of Supervisors for the need to continue this local emergency at least once every thirty (30) days until it is proclaimed terminated by the Board of Supervisors.
+IT IS FURTHER PROCLAIMED AND ORDERED that the proclamation of local health emergency ratified by Resolution No. 19-0097 is hereby continued for thirty (30) days by the Board of Supervisors.

 Supervisors:

 Gorin: Zane: Gore: Hopkins: Rabbitt:

 Ayes: Noes: Absent: Abstain:

 So Ordered.